chainwayxyz/citrea-docs/users/node/bitcoin-testnet4/testnet4-source.md

-## Run Bitcoin Testnet4 node from source code
+## Run a Bitcoin Testnet4 node from the source

 #### Step 1: Clone the repository for Testnet4